 If the browser is still not working, make sure that you have enough RAM and run some maintenance tasks.
 Keep on reading to learn how.

-3. Run maintenance scripts & free up RAM
+3. Run maintenance tasks & free up RAM

 As we’ve mentioned above, sometimes, hardware may be the cause of Chrome not working on Mac.
 It may be that some of the maintenance tasks that are supposed to run automatically were missed, or that your Mac lacks RAM.
 So, to rule it out, run quick maintenance.

-Luckily, you don’t have to do it manually since there is a tool designed for the job — CleanMyMac X and its Maintenance module.
+Luckily, you don’t have to do it manually since there is a tool designed for the job — CleanMyMac.
+It has the Performance tool that can run maintenance tasks and the Menu App that can free up RAM.
 Here’s how to use it:

 How easy that is, isn’t it?
 If you’re still out of luck, and Chrome won’t work, check additional software tips below.